 - Have a bite from the tray tables.

-Bring and Fill Out the Required Documents/Forms!
-One of the Most Important Steps!
+Bring and Fill Out the Required Documents/Forms

-The ESA letter is a letter prescribed to you by your mental health professional.
+Though it’s not necessary for your pet traveling with American Airlines, the ESA letter is a letter prescribed to you by your mental health professional.
 This letter dictates that you are legible to have your ESA with you due to emotional impairment.
 Generally, an ESA letter needs to on your mental health professional letterhead.

 Veterinary Health Form